nachogl1/katas/README.md

 - Fridge Kata Done
 - Driving Licence Kata
 - Adding Game Of Life v2, quicker.
 However the v1 is wrong
+- At this point, I realised that I have been using mocks in some acceptance tests.
+I am not going to go crazy to change them, but I am aware.